phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This module utilizes the following environmental variables: MONITOR, PERFORMANCE_PER_WATT, PERFORMANCE_PER_SENSOR, MONITOR_INTERVAL, MONITOR_PER_RUN.

+#### Monitoring Examples

+NOTE: Use the "system-sensors" command to see what sensors are available for monitoring on the system.

+* To monitor CPU temperatures during a test run:
+    * MONITOR=cpu.temp phoronix-test-suite run [...]

 ### Timed Screenshot
 This is a module that will take a screenshot of the system at a pre-defined interval.
 ImageMagick must be installed onto the system prior to using this module.